⋆ Single Origin Coffees ⋆

 Understanding Your Coffee From Bean to Cup

-Farm vs. Regional Select – You might notice a farm name or sometimes “Regional Select” in place of a farm name.
+Farm vs. Regional Select – You might notice a farm name or sometimes “Regional Select” in producer name.

 Coffee processing is a key factor in defining a coffee’s flavor, body, and character.
-It’s the step that transforms the coffee cherry into the dried bean we roast and brew, and it greatly influences taste.
+It’s the step that transforms the coffee cherry into the dried bean we roast and brew, and it greatly influences how it tastes.
 Along with variety, soil, and climate, processing helps explain why coffees from different regions, or sometimes even the same farm, can have such distinct flavor profiles.

 • Washed (aka Wet Process): Coffee cherry is removed before drying; produces a clean, bright cup with crisp acidity.